The role of Leader of the Opposition is not a formalised one in Singapore politics as it is in the UK.

 But if there was anyone who has a claim to that title, Low Thia Khiang would.

-As the Secretary-General of the largest opposition party in Parliament, Low has become almost a permanent fixture in the modern Singapore political scene.
+As the former Secretary-General of the largest opposition party in Parliament, Low was and still is a permanent fixture in the modern Singapore political scene.

 Founded in 1957, WP is one of Singapore's oldest opposition parties.